sys-bio/Libstructural/docs/libstruct_examples.rst

   ls.loadSBMLFromString(sbmlstr)
   print(ls.getSummary())

-  # an antimony model can be converted in to SBML file as well
+  # An antimony model can be converted into SBML file as well
   r.exportToSBML('Test_model.xml') # creates an xml file in the current directory ls = structural.LibStructural()
   ls.loadSBMLFromFile('Test_model.xml') # loads the xml file from the current directory